-Herbicide drift — the movement of toxic chemicals through the air to a non-target site — is damaging wild and cultivated plants and trees throughout Illinois, threatening human health, and impairing our ability to adapt to a changing climate.
-The sources of drift are primarily from Illinois’ massive agriculture industry, but they also include chemical lawn and turf treatments.
+Chemical trespass — the movement of pesticides through the air to a non-target site — is damaging wild and cultivated plants and trees throughout Illinois, threatening human health, and impairing our ability to adapt to a changing climate.
+The sources of chemical trespass are primarily from Illinois’ massive agriculture industry, but they certainly include chemical lawn and turf treatments.

-Over the past six years, Prairie Rivers Network has been monitoring symptoms of herbicide drift damage to non-target broadleaf plants and trees across rural and urban Illinois.
-Our Tree and Plant Health Monitoring Program has documented widespread symptoms of injuries year after year.
-More than 99% of the sites monitored exhibited symptoms every year.
+Since 2018, Prairie Rivers Network has been monitoring symptoms of herbicide drift damage to non-target broadleaf plants and trees across rural and urban Illinois.
+Through PRN’s Tree and Plant Health Monitoring program, widespread symptoms of injuries have been documented year after year; more than 99% of the sites monitored exhibited symptoms every year.

 - Nearly all (279 of 280) sites where monitoring was conducted had symptoms of herbicide damage.